http2

 • Push promises are not implemented in the client.
 This is OK, they are disabledby default (settings)

-• The MAX-HEADER-LIST-SIZE limit is not enforced.
+• The MAX-HEADER-LIST-SIZE limit is not enforced, but it is declared as anadvisory setting anyway.

 • Some checks on behaviour of the peer are not enforced